burninc0de/socialsox/README.md

 ## Who is this for?

 Tired of copy-pasting the same post across three browser tabs?
 Done paying for bloated social media management tools when you just want to share a quick thought?
-SocialSox is an free, local-first desktop app that posts to Mastodon, X, and Bluesky—no subscriptions, no servers, no drama.
+SocialSox is a free, local-first desktop app that posts to Mastodon, X, and Bluesky—no subscriptions, no servers, no drama.

+## Why SocialSox?

+Today's social media landscape is fragmented.
+Your audience is scattered across Mastodon, Bluesky, and X, but existing tools are either browser-based tab juggling, overpriced SaaS, or complex self-hosted setups.
+SocialSox gives you a simple, free desktop app that does one thing well: post your message everywhere at once.
+[Read the full story](https://andreklein.net/i-built-my-own-damn-crossposter-because-2025-social-media-is-a-fragmented-hellscape/).

 ## Features